 Elco

-Elco has been building electric motors for 125 years and count the likes of Henry Ford and Thomas Edison among their customers.
-Their award-winning electric motors range from 5 to 50 hp.
+Elco has been building electric motors for 125 years and counts the likes of Henry Ford and Thomas Edison among their customers.
+Their award-winning electric marine motors range from 5 to 50 hp.
 The company is based in Lake George, New York, and its electric motors can be found on boats around the world.

 EP Carry